ivy-llc/ivy/docs/partial_source/contributing/3_function_types.rst

-This added support for handling :code:`ivy.Container` instances is all handled automatically when `_wrap_function`_ is applied to every function (except those appearing in `NON_WRAPPED_FUNCTIONS`_) in the :code:`ivy` namespace during `framework setting`_.
+This added support for handling :code:`ivy.Container` instances is all handled automatically when `_wrap_function`_ is applied to every function (except those appearing in `NON_WRAPPED_FUNCTIONS`_) in the :code:`ivy` module during `framework setting`_.

-As part of this wrapping, `_function_w_arrays_n_out_handled`_ also ensures that :code:`ivy.Array` instances in the input are converted to :code:`ivy.NativeArray` instances before passing to the backend implementation, and are then converted back to :code:`ivy.Array` instances before returning.
+This function wrapping process is covered in more detail in the :ref:`Function Wrapping` section.

+Under the hood, the static :code:`ivy.Container` methods are called when :code:`ivy.Container` instances are passed in the input.
+This is explained in more detail in the :ref:`Method Types` section.